GastonGonzalez/vagrant-proxmox/README.md

 Optionally, create a Vagrant user that the plugin can use to manage VMs.
 Using root is not recommended.

-Promox supports multiple [authentication realms](https://pve.proxmox.com/wiki/User_Management#pveum_authentication_realms)—namely, PAM for logging in using Linux system accounts and Proxmox VE Authentication Server.
+Promox supports multiple [authentication realms](https://pve.proxmox.com/wiki/User_Management#pveum_authentication_realms)—namely, PAM and Proxmox VE Authentication Server.
 We will use the latter.

-1. Log into the Proxmox server as root via SSH or console.
+1. Log into the Proxmox server as root via SSH or the console.

 2. Create a vagrant group.